United (Star Trek: Enterprise): Reception

 "United" was first broadcast in the United States on February 4, 2005 on UPN.
 It was watched by 2.81 million viewers, which was more than the 2.53 million who saw the previous episode, but less than the 3.17 million who watched "The Aenar".

-In 2016, Alasdair Wilkins of The A.V.
-Club described "United" as containing the most pivotal moment in the series, specifically the moment where the founding races of the Federation worked together to defeat the Romulan plot.
-He also praised the work of Combs as Shran, adding that the duel between Shran and Archer was "the kind of larger-than-life presence the often staid Enterprise most benefits from".
 Jamahl Epsicokhan, at his website Jammer's Reviews, gave the episode three out of four stars.
 He compared the fight scene to the one from the Star Trek: The Original Series episode "Amok Time", and felt that it showed the Andorians as being similar to the Klingons seen elsewhere in the franchise.
 He felt that the main storyline wrapped up in "United", despite the twist at the end.

 Michelle Erica Green of TrekNation, also compared "United" to "Amok Time", placing Archer in the same role as Captain James T. Kirk in that episode.
 She said that this made sense for the sake of entertainment, but questioned why one of the marines on board the ship couldn't have fought Shran instead.
 Green felt that the Andorians finally showed a series of similarities to the Klingons and pondered why they hadn't become allies due to their similarities.
-She liked the episode, and posed one last question; "Where were these sort of episodes when Enterprise still had a chance?"
+She liked the episode, and posed one last question: "Where were these sort of episodes when Enterprise still had a chance?"

-In 2019, Den of Geek recommended this episode to understand the importance of the Jonathon Archer character to the show.
+Alasdair Wilkins of The A.V.
+Club described "United" as containing the most pivotal moment in the series, specifically the moment where the founding races of the Federation worked together to defeat the Romulan plot.
+He also praised the work of Combs as Shran, adding that the duel between Shran and Archer was "the kind of larger-than-life presence the often staid Enterprise most benefits from".
+Den of Geek recommended this episode to understand the importance of the Jonathan Archer character to the show.

 This episode received an Emmy Award nomination in the category "Best Prosthetic Makeup for a Series".